Skip to content

 Finnair remains the largest carrier in the UK with four daily flights from London Heathrow and one daily flight direct from Manchester, Edinburgh, and Dublin, which serves those travelling from Northern Ireland.
 Norwegian flies directly between London Gatwick and Helsinki daily.
 There has been a 22% growth from London Stanstead due to flights continuing daily with low-cost carrier Ryanair and they fly to Tampere twice a week.

 UK Media and PR results in 2023 are as follows.
 The number of hits was 283, and the visibility score was 64%.
 The brand-building effect was 3,3 bn and the publicity value was 6m€.
-In terms of UK PR for January to February 2024 landed with 40 hits, generating 262 million in BBE and 608k euros in publicity value.
+In terms of UK PR for January to October 2024 landed with 175 hits, generating 2,0 bn in BBE and 12m€ euros in publicity value.

 Consumer trends and behavior

 Flexible booking conditions remain paramount for both agents and travellers alike.
-In Finnish Lapland, early pricing availability for bookings extending well into 2025/26 is essential for travel companies to efficiently confirm arrangements for their clients.
+In Finnish Lapland, early pricing availability for bookings extending well into 2026/27 is essential for travel companies to efficiently confirm arrangements for their clients.

 Industry update and distribution channels